Adlam4002/week-2-project-site/README.md

 which makes them for me and would reduce the amount of code I needed to write.
 What I wrote was 30 lines of code and could be replaced by the 8 lines above with the same functionality.
 It's just more efficient.

 I would like to have the mainPicure's source be set to pictures[i].src and then have my buttons just increase the index number by one for forwards and down for backwards.
 The way I did it was if its [1] then make it [2] etc.

+Since my last reflection I figured out how to get the .src to change by cycling through my array with button presses:

+let i = 0;
+but1.addEventListener("click", () => {
+i = (i - 1 + pictures.length) % pictures.length;
+mainImage.src = pictures[i].src;
+});
+but2.addEventListener("click", () => {
+i = (i + 1) % pictures.length;
+mainImage.src = pictures[i].src;
+});

+I have tested this and it worked.
+This method is only 9 lines of code, the method I used at first was (lines 137 to 164) 27 lines.
+I could also change my arrowkeys to use the same thing so realisically i could have done the same thing with 18 lines rather than the 54 that I used.
+I could have been more efficient.
+I left the code as what I used initially as I did this extra work as a part of reflection on what I could have done better.

+Taking into account both the new methods I figured out and tested I could have used 26 lines to do what I did in 84 lines.
+I hope I'll be able to utilise this in my future work.